Get on the path to results today.

 There are two common Chapters for individuals seeking bankruptcy protection.
 A Chapter 7 bankruptcy is a liquidation type of bankruptcy in which the individual is seeking a discharge.
 A Chapter 13 bankruptcy is a reorganization over a 3-5-year period, in which the debtor pays into a plan to address secured, priority tax debts, and unsecured debts over time.
 Knowing which type of bankruptcy case to file can be rather complicated.
-Business bankruptcy options can be more complicated.
-You should speak with an attorney to evaluate all your financial circumstances before filing a bankruptcy.
+Our attorneys can help evaluate all your financial circumstances before filing a bankruptcy.

 If you filed a Chapter 7 bankruptcy and received a discharge within the last 8 years, you would need to wait at least 8 years before filing a new Chapter 7 bankruptcy to be eligible for a discharge.
 Chapter 13 cases do not have the same type of restriction, but the timing of a second Chapter 13 case being filed can affect whether you are eligible to get the benefit of the "automatic stay" to prevent collection actions by a creditor, such as a foreclosure proceeding.